agui968/Serial-Killers-EDA/README.md

 + You will also find a *utils* folder with several csv files and material I created to support my EDA.

 + If you want to read an overview of the project, go to the *memo.ipynb* file.

+(Warning: The content of this repository is in Spanish)